CS 175: Project in Artificial Intelligence, Winter 2018

 artificial intelligence and machine learning algorithms and apply them to a range of different

 problems related to natural language and text analysis.
 These problems can include, for example, document classification

 and so on.
-Projects can make use of real-world publicly-available data from sources such as Twitter, Wikipedia, news articles,
+Projects can make use of real-world publicly-available data from sources such as Twitter, Wikipedia, Reddit, news articles,

 product and movie reviews, email data sets, the US patent database, and more.

 We will use Piazza for questions, online discussion, announcements, etc.

 Please use the Piazza class forum as your first option for asking questions outside of class